5.0★ Google20+ Years1,000+ Families ServedMandarin + English

 H-1B Visa Home Buying FAQ

-Your mortgage obligation continues regardless of your employment status — it's a contract.
+Your mortgage obligation continues regardless of your employment status — it is a contract.
 However, you have options: find new H-1B sponsorship within the 60-day grace period, switch to another visa (H-4, O-1, L-1), sell the property, or rent it out.
-Having a property doesn't affect your visa status.
+Having a property does not affect your visa status.
 Many of our H-1B clients keep their NJ homes even after relocating.

 Typically 10-20% down for conventional loans.
 Some lenders offer 5% down programs.
 FHA loans (3.5% down) are available to permanent residents but generally not to H-1B holders.
 We connect you with lenders who offer the best terms for your specific visa situation.